junxit/us-congress-bills-115/metadata.md

 - 2017-05-03 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committees on Armed Services, Transportation and Infrastructure, Foreign Affairs, and Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-05-03 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committees on Armed Services, Transportation and Infrastructure, Foreign Affairs, and Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-05-03 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committees on Armed Services, Transportation and Infrastructure, Foreign Affairs, and Intelligence (Permanent Select), for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-05-23 — Referred to the Subcommittee on Strategic Forces.
+- 2018-07-24 — Committee Consideration and Mark-up Session Held.
+- 2018-07-24 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-01-03 — Committee on Armed Services discharged.
+- 2019-01-03 — Committee on Armed Services discharged.
+- 2019-01-03 — Committee on Foreign Affairs discharged.
+- 2019-01-03 — Committee on Foreign Affairs discharged.
+- 2019-01-03 — Committee on Intelligence (Permanent) discharged.
+- 2019-01-03 — Committee on Intelligence (Permanent) discharged.
+- 2019-01-03 — Committee on Transportation discharged.
+- 2019-01-03 — Committee on Transportation discharged.
+- 2019-01-03 — Placed on the Union Calendar, Calendar No. 896.
+- 2019-01-03 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+115-1129, Part I.
+- 2019-01-03 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+115-1129, Part I.